Dispersal density estimation across scales: Main results

 \subsection{Minimax optimality}

-For $\sigma\le1/n$ the rate $n^{-s/(2s+1)}$ is optimal: a lower bound is obtained by noting that it is more informative to observe the point cloud of the parent traits $\mathcal Y$ and the dispersal realisation $(D_{j})$ via a Poisson point process with intensity $n\lambda\mu f$.
-The offspring point $N$ process can then the be constructed via uniformly distributing the children around the parents.
+For $\sigma\le1/n$ the rate $n^{-s/(2s+1)}$ is optimal: a lower bound is obtained by noting that it is more informative to observe the point cloud of the parent traits $\mathcal Y$ and the dispersal realisations $(D_{j})$ via a Poisson point process with intensity $n\lambda\mu f$.
+The offspring point process $N$ can subsequently be constructed via uniformly distributing the children around the parents.
 Observing $(D_{j})$, the classical minimax rate for estimating $f(z_0)$ is $n^{-s/(2s+1)}$.
 Less obviously, for $n\sigma\to\infty$, the rate $r_n$ is optimal too: